 A number of people in Washington, D.C. and Maryland are leaving virtual currencies such as bitcoin to their heirs.
 While the future value of any given virtual currency remains uncertain, it may soon be common for people to inherit login credentials alongside more traditional assets like real estate.

-Planning for the disposition of virtual currencies presents unique legal challenges.
+Planning for the disposition of virtual currencies presents unique legal and logistical challenges.
 You will want to get advice from somebody who is deeply familiar with the underlying blockchain technology that makes bitcoin possible as well as the governing legal frameworks.

 As a lawyer, I have been dealing with new technologies for most of my career.
 I presently advise a council in Washington, D.C. with Fortune 500 tech companies.
 When my private clients ask me to plan estates that include virtual currencies, this is some of the advice I give them: